Sony FE 20mm f/1.8 G review

 - Minimum focus distance of 19cm

-This is a lens that’s clearly been designed with portability in mind, with diminutive proportions of 84.7 x 73.5mm and a weight of just 373g with a 67mm filter thread.
-This makes it incredibly compact and balances perfectly with Sony A7 and A9 series cameras, as well as A6000 series APS-C bodies where the equivalent focal length is 30mm.
+This is a lens that’s clearly been designed with portability in mind, with diminutive proportions of 84.7 x 73.5mm and a weight of just 373g, with a 67mm filter thread.
+Handily, the front of the lens doesn't rotate, which makes it ideal for use with filters.
+It's also incredibly compact, and balances perfectly with Sony A7- and A9-series cameras, as well as A6000-series APS-C bodies, on which the equivalent focal length is 30mm.

-The FE 20mm f/1.8 G's build is solid and feels exactly how you’d expect for a professional lens that’s dust and moisture resistant.
-Inside, the lens consists of 14 elements in 12 groups, and the fluorine front element is apparently there to help water droplets and fingerprints dissipate quickly.
+The FE 20mm f/1.8 G's build is solid, and feels exactly how you’d expect for a professional lens that’s dust and moisture resistant.
+Inside, the lens consists of 14 elements in 12 groups, and the fluorine front element is there to help water droplets and fingerprints dissipate quickly.

 Sample images to follow.